snap-stanford/snap-python/doc/source/reference/GetNodeTriadsAll.rst

 .. function:: GetNodeTriadsAll(NId)

-Returns the number of closed and open triads that a node *NId* participates in.
+A graph method that returns the number of closed and open triads that a node *NId* participates in.

-Considers the *Graph* as undirected.
+Considers the graph as undirected.

 Parameters:

 - *NId*: int
-	The Id of the node of interest in *Graph*
+	The id of the node of interest.

 Return value: